wmheigl/wordpress-dev-workflow-guide/wordpress-dev-guide.md

 # Push your feature branch to the remote repository
 git push origin feature/new-feature-name
 ```

+**Note**: Site Editor changes (templates, global styles) are stored in the database.
+Commit any related documentation or configuration files, but the actual design changes will be migrated via database sync.

 #### Step 4: Code Review (if collaborating with others)